 Rather than paying the full-time employee who is, according to research, only productive for 2 hours and 53 minutes, companies hire virtual assistants whose work hours are fully productive ones.
 This way, they don’t have to pay for lunch or coffee breaks, only for the time spent on work-related tasks.

 According to virtual assistant growth statistics, the demand for virtual assistants is increasing each year.
-Although it’s difficult to estimate the size of the VA sector, it is a part of the outsourced service industry which is projected to grow at a CAGR of 4.5% between 2020 and 2025.
+Although it’s difficult to estimate the size of the VA sector, it is a part of the outsourced service industry.
+In other words,virtual assistant services are nowadays in high demand, as businesses have become more comfortable outsourcing.

 Although the working hours of virtual assistants are flexible, virtual assistant industry statistics show that most of them work about 20 hours per week.